Gellardo/blog/content/posts/2020-07-02-Playing-with-rust-and-wasm.md

 ```

 As a side note, it is really nice that Rust handles the glue code for moving data types across the JS-Wasm border.
-Otherwise, the only option for sharing is to write your own serializer/deserializer to the shared memory.
+Otherwise, the only data-sharing option is to write your own serializer/deserializer for the shared memory.
 The Wasm API only has basic value types, so you end up converting to bytes and back on both sides.
 (And handling pointers into the Wasm memory).